 Occupational hazards such as slips and falls, lifting, and twisting can cause an injury to the lower back or lumbar spine.
 Back injuries may have serious implications including paralysis and even death.
 In many cases, the insurance company or employer will argue that the injury is degenerative or arthritic and not a result of a workplace accident or repetitive motion.

 In such cases, help from an experienced Kansas City Missouri workers’ compensation lawyer will be invaluable.
 If the insurer has refused to give you the rightful compensation for your permanent or partial disability based on their doctor’s ratings, your lawyer will get an independent medical exam done, and the physician would give a written report of the injury and disposition.

 Neck injuries are often associated with repetitive trauma, rotator cuff injuries, slips and falls, lifting, and motor vehicle accidents.
-A mid back, low back, or neck injury can have life changing implications for a worker.
-The cervical spine or neck can easily get injured at a workplace, and the resulting pain and discomfort is caused by damage to the disc and surrounding nerves.
+A mid back, low back, or neck injury can have life-changing implications for a worker.
+The cervical spine or neck can easily get injured at a workplace, and the resulting pain and discomfort are caused by damage to the disc and surrounding nerves.